 Do you want to create a blog but don’t know how to?
 Don’t worry; you are in the right place.
-On this post, I will give you a full step by step tutorial on how to create your WordPress blog from scratch.

-You don’t need to pay a developer or an expert, follow my step by step tutorial as we build a WordPress blog.
+You don’t need to pay a developer or an expert, follow my step-by-step tutorial as we build a WordPress blog.